 With that in mind here are our favorite 5 trends (some a bit over the top, some more realistic) for creating an office where your employees will love to spend time:

 Room to Roam – Research from Gensler shows that, “employees who are given a choice of when and where to work are higher performing, more satisfied, and see their companies as more innovative.”
 This could mean offering the option to work remotely for a few days a week or month, but it doesn’t have too.
 It could be as simple as creating more unassigned work spaces within the office where employees can choose to spend part of the day.
 Think lounge areas with laptop charging stations and “coffee shop-esque” counter-height tables along the windows.
+You could also make the actual office spaces more comfortable by bringing in ergonomic and flexible chairs and functional desks like those found on office monster.
+This way, both the work and chill zones can be places of productivity + creative downtime.

 Space to Play – Several studies have found that adults can become more creative if they think and act like children.
 How can this be translated into the workplace?
 Investing in table football (foosball) is a classic example (for game rules, see how to play table football).
 My personal favorite, having a closet full of board games for employees to play throughout the day (because who wouldn’t love to challenge their co-workers to a game of Candy Land over lunch?).
 Want to go over the top to bring out the inner child?
 Red Frog Events in Chicago boasts an office with a huge tree house, complete with rope-bridge and slide… just sayin’.